-Among the important doctrines taught by Lehi, in addition to those already noted, three stand out: fidelity in marriage, "opposition in all things," and Adam's role.
+The doctrines.
+Among the important doctrines taught by Lehi, in addition to those already noted, three stand out: fidelity in marriage, opposition in all things, and Adam's role.
 Concerning fidelity to one's spouse, Lehi linked this principle to the question of plurality of wives.
-Jacob, we recall, quotes at some length the relevant words of Lehi (Jacob 2:23b-26, 27b-33).
-While the occasion when Lehi received this divine injunction remains unknown, according to Jacob the Lord had told Lehi that "this people55 begin to wax in iniquity . . . for they seek to excuse themselves in committing whoredoms" (2:23).
-More to the point, people had sought "to excuse themselves" on scriptural grounds, "because of the things . . . written concerning David, and Solomon his son."
-God, through Lehi, was very emphatic that no "man among you [shall] have save it be one wife" (2:27) unless God himself reverses this commandment: "For if I will, saith the Lord of Hosts, raise up seed unto me, I will command my people" (2:30).
-What had angered the Lord in Jacob's day was having "seen the sorrow, and heard the mourning of the daughters of my people . . . because of the wickedness and abominations of their husbands" (2:31).
-In Lehi's account of it, fidelity to one's marriage partner was so crucial to his family's presence in the promised land that, if not observed, God would soundly curse "the land for their sakes" (2:29).
+Jacob, we recall, quotes at some length the relevant words of Lehi (see Jacob 2:23-26, 27-33).
+While the occasion when Lehi received this divine injunction remains unknown, according to Jacob the Lord had told Lehi that "this people55 begin to wax in iniquity; . . . for they seek to excuse themselves in committing whoredoms" (Jacob 2:23).
+More to the point, people had sought "to excuse themselves" on scriptural grounds, "because of the things . . . written concerning David, and Solomon his son" (Jacob 2:23).
+God, through Lehi, was very emphatic that no "man among you [shall] have save it be one wife" (Jacob 2:27) unless God Himself reverses this commandment: "For if I will, saith the Lord of Hosts, raise up seed unto me, I will command my people" (Jacob 2:30).
+What had angered the Lord in Jacob's day was having "seen the sorrow, and heard the mourning of the daughters of my people . . . because of the wickedness and abominations of their husbands" (Jacob 2:31).
+In Lehi's account of it, fidelity to one's marriage partner was so crucial to his family's presence in the promised land that, if not observed, God would soundly curse "the land for their sakes" (Jacob 2:29).

-A second significant teaching of Lehi elucidates the doctrine of "opposition in all things."
-As part of his last instructions to his son Jacob (2 Ne.
-2:11-13), Lehi testifies that God's final judgment leads either to "punishment which is affixed" or to "happiness which is affixed" (2:10).
-He then reasons: "It must needs be, that there is an opposition in all things.
-If not so . . . righteousness could not be brought to pass, neither wickedness, neither holiness nor misery" (2:11).
+A second significant teaching of Lehi elucidates the doctrine of opposition in all things.
+As part of his last instructions to his son Jacob (see 2 Nephi 2), Lehi testifies that God's final judgment leads either to "punishment which is affixed" or to "happiness which is affixed" (2 Nephi 2:10).
+He then reasons, "It must needs be, that there is an opposition in all things.
+If not so . . . righteousness could not be brought to pass, neither wickedness, neither holiness nor misery" (2 Nephi 2:11).
 Lehi further maintains that without opposition we have no power to be righteous or unrighteous.
 We note the dramatic result that Lehi says would ensue: "And if these things are not there is no God.
-And if there is no God we are not, neither the earth; for there could have been no creation" (2:13).
+And if there is no God we are not, neither the earth; for there could have been no creation" (2 Nephi 2:13).
 According to Lehi, then, the totality of existence would cease if opposition disappeared.
 He repeats this perception in different terms: "All things must needs be a compound in one; wherefore, if it should be one body it must needs remain as dead, having no life neither death, nor corruption nor incorruption, happiness nor misery, neither sense nor insensibility.
-Wherefore, it must needs have been created for . . . naught; wherefore there would have been no purpose in the end of its creation" (2:11-12).
-The stance that all existence would be utterly wasted if no antithetical relationships existed leads Lehi to say: "Wherefore, this thing [no opposition] must needs destroy the wisdom of God and his eternal purposes, and also the power, and the mercy, and the justice of God" (2:12).
-Since Lehi has just previously been dealing with the coming redemption through the Messiah (2:6-10), we should probably understand this doctrine in terms of the Redeemer's work.
+Wherefore, it must needs have been created for . . . naught; wherefore there would have been no purpose in the end of its creation" (2 Nephi 2:11-12).

+The stance that all existence would be utterly wasted if no antithetical relationships existed leads Lehi to say: "Wherefore, this thing [no opposition] must needs destroy the wisdom of God and his eternal purposes, and also the power, and the mercy, and the justice of God" (2 Nephi 2:12).
+Since Lehi has just previously been dealing with the coming Redemption through the Messiah (see 2 Nephi 2:6-10), we should probably understand this doctrine in terms of the Redeemer's work.
 That is, if no opposition exists, there is no reason for a Redeemer who can bring about God's mercy and justice.